Wilhelmina Park: +31 (0)13 543 58 41 / Hiking forest: +31 (0)13 303 60 01

 • Heel pain while driving.

-Heel spurs can go away on their own if detected early through rest, wearing good shoes and stretching exercises.
-If this has no effect, or if the complaints are too intense, a shock wave treatment is a good method to relieve the complaints.
+If it is detected early, heel spurs can go away on their own through rest, wearing good shoes and stretching exercises.
+If this has no effect, or the complaints are too intense, then shockwave treatment is a good method to relieve the complaints.

-With a shock wave – a shock wave in Dutch – a pressure wave is created by very fast sound waves.
-This wave reflects off the tissues and causes a vibration here.
-This vibration causes the production of extra proteins and growth factors, stimulating cells to grow and repair.
-In addition, due to the sound waves, the lime deposits become brittle and fall apart.
-This improves blood flow and the body heals itself.
-In most cases, shock wave therapy can prevent surgery.
+With a shockwave – a shock wave in Dutch – a pressure wave is created by very fast sound waves.
+This wave reflects against the tissues and causes a vibration.
+This vibration ensures the production of extra proteins and growth factors, which stimulates cells to grow and repair.
+In addition, the sound waves make the lime deposits brittle and fall apart.
+This improves blood circulation and the body heals itself.
+In most cases, shockwave therapy can prevent surgery.
 Shockwave therapy can therefore be a good treatment for heel spurs.

 Shockwave therapy for heel spurs

-During shock wave therapy, rapid sound waves are aimed directly at the heel spur via a marker or sphere after applying a conductive gel to the foot.
+During shockwave therapy, fast sound waves are aimed directly at the heel spur via a pen or ball after applying a conductive gel to the foot.
 Because the surrounding tissue is often also affected, this is treated immediately.
-The sound waves can be painful, especially at the beginning of the treatment.
-A treatment takes on average between ten and twenty minutes and an average of four to six treatments are needed to remedy the heel spur.
-After a treatment, the pain almost always disappears quickly.
+The sound waves can be painful, especially at the beginning of treatment.
+A treatment takes on average between ten and twenty minutes and an average of four to six treatments are needed to resolve the heel spur.
+After treatment, the pain almost always subsides quickly.

-If you have complaints that indicate a heel spur and you want to know whether shock wave therapy can help you, please contact Fysi Tilburg and walk complaints-free again in the future.
+If you have complaints that indicate a heel spur and would like to know whether shockwave therapy can help you, please contact Fysi Tilburg and walk without complaints again in the future.